lightning/bolts/03-transactions.md

     <remotesig> <payment-preimage>

-Either node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as show below.
+Either node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as shown below.

 #### Received HTLC Outputs